anupam-aggarwal/IBM_Model1/readme.md

-This repository contains python implementation of IBM Model1 for stastical machine translation.
+This repository contains python implementation of IBM Model1 for statistical machine translation.

 Steps to Run: